 Is that insurrectionist language?

-Um there were, you know, you forgot there were sixty Secret Service agents injured in a single night of rioting at the White House trying to protect the president.
+There were, you know, you forgot there were 60 Secret Service agents injured in a single night of rioting at the White House trying to protect the president.

 The president had to be moved to a secure location.